 That, however, is exactly why you need to seek out the advice of another attorney.
 There are all kinds of reasons that you might not have gotten the result you wanted in your case.
 It doesn’t happen very often, but sometimes the reason is that the lawyer you hired to help you on your case committed legal malpractice by not living up to their legal responsibility to represent you to the best of their ability.

 Now, legal malpractice is complicated.
-If you believe that your lawyer may have behaved in a professionally negligent manner, be sure to read our past blog post about the definition of legal malpractice and how it happens.
-If you are confident that you have a legal malpractice case on your hands, it’s time to take action.
+If you believe that your lawyer may have behaved in a professionally negligent manner, be sure to legal malpractice case on your hands, it’s time to take action.

 Steps to Take Action against Legal Malpractice in Florida